 People-to-People projects provide material assistance and encouragement to schools, music organizations and musicians in developing countries in many parts of the world where small things can make a big difference.
-When appropriate, projects also promote greater knowledge of American music in the more musically advanced countries.

 Since this project was begun in 1964, People-to-People projects have been carried out in more than 60 countries.
 A few examples:

 - People-to-People continues to offer materials assistance to our music colleagues in Haiti.
 Instruments, music, and music accessories have been sent to Ebenezer Glenn Orphanage in Dessalines, Sister Cities Essex-Haiti Music Project in Deschapelles, and the Fanfare Band organized near the Partners in Health Medical clinic in Cange.
 Recent shipments have included recorders and electric keyboards for Ebenezer Glenn, trumpets and clarinets to Sister Cities-Essex, and flutes, clarinets and music stands to The Fanfare Band in Cange.

 - SONG (Sounds of the Next Generation) in Ontario, Canada, offers socially inclusive choral and orchestral training (including drumming) to under-served children and youth in Northumberland County.
 In the past year, SONG has received violins, violas, percussion instruments, music stands and choral music from the P2P Project.

 - Veteran’s Administration HONOR Center in Gainesville, FL received guitars, harmonicas, keyboards, and music to support the Music Program.
 The center provides Hope, Opportunities, Networking, Outreach, and Recovery for medically-involved Veterans, helping them to transition from homelessness back to housing and health in the community.